 The Company provides a Retiree Medical Benefit Plan for employees who meet certain eligibility requirements.
-The Company also provides an Executive Mandatory Retirement Benefit Plan for certain individuals employed by us in a bona fide executive or high policy-making position.
+Until it was terminated on May 5, 2011, the Company also provided an Executive Mandatory Retirement Benefit Plan for certain individuals employed by us in a bona fide executive or high policy-making position.
+Our former President accrued benefits under this plan prior to his retirement, and the termination has no impact on his accrued benefits.
 Several statistical and other factors that attempt to anticipate future events are used in calculating the expense and liability values related to our post-retirement benefit plans.
 These factors include assumptions we make about the discount rate, the rate of increase in healthcare costs, and mortality, among others.